 This said, what makes the Palazzo Vecchio one of the best places to visit in Florence is its tower.
 Standing at 95 meters, the top of the tower provides the most breath-taking views of Florence, including a great perspective over the Duomo.
 You have to climb 416 steps to be rewarded with these views, but trust me it’s more than worth it!

 Want to see more of Northern Italy?
 Why not take a road trip through the Italian Lake District…

 4) Stroll around Boboli Gardens (Or Giardini di Boboli) –

 After touring Palazzo Vecchio, I continued my Florence sightseeing by visiting the Boboli Gardens.

-Located In the grounds of the Pitti Palace, the former residence of the Medici family, these gardens provide the perfect place to get away from the crowds and to enjoy some downtime.
+Located in the grounds of the Pitti Palace, the former residence of the Medici family, these gardens provide the perfect place to get away from the crowds and enjoy some downtime.

 I thoroughly enjoyed spending some time relaxing on the lawns here and taking in the view.
 Especially since exploring Florence in a day is busy and stressful.
 Therefore taking some time to relax in ‘the green heart of Florence’ allowed me to appreciate the cities beauty. 🙂

 TOP TIP: entrance to the gardens costs €10 (or €5 for EU citizens).

 When you google ‘What to do in Florence Italy’ one of the top suggestions is a visit to Ponte Vecchio bridge, the oldest bridge in the city.
 This famous attraction is just a short walk from the Duomo and I actually crossed it several times during my 1 day in Florence.